 How We Use Personal Information

 The following services are among those the CF Foundation is currently providing or may provide to website visitors, members of the public, patients and families who contact us, donors, those who attend our events, grant applicants and awardees, those who register at the Site, and others.
-We may use personal information to provide and manage our services, including to:
+We may use personal information to provide and manage our services through the Site or offline, including to:

-- enable individuals to sign up for events, like Great Strides and other events, including other fundraising events
+- enable individuals to sign up for events and conferences, like Great Strides, BreatheCon, the North American Cystic Fibrosis Conference, and other events, including other fundraising events;

-- provide people with CF and their families with insurance, financial, legal, and other resources
+- provide people with CF and their families with insurance, financial, and legal assistance, as well as other resources;

-- help connect the CF community through CF Foundation platforms that foster communications between people with CF, families, caregivers and/or researchers who want to interact with others via blogs, forums, mentoring, or events
+- help connect the CF community through CF Foundation platforms that foster communications between people with CF, families, caregivers and/or researchers who want to interact with others via blogs, forums, mentoring, events, etc.;

-- protect our rights and the rights of others, including to detect and prevent fraud, protect, enforce, or defend the legal rights, privacy, safety, or property of our services, our employees or agents, or other users and to comply with applicable law
+- protect our rights and the rights of others, including to detect and prevent fraud, protect, enforce, or defend the legal rights, privacy, safety, or property of our services, our employees or agents, or other users and to comply with applicable law; and

 - improve, measure, or expand our services and for administrative and operational functions.

 We may otherwise use your information with your consent or at your direction.